LugoBlogger/BD-201-435-big-data-analytics/installation.md

 PyCharm or Spyder and it supports Jupyter Notebook with a full of ease using VSCode extension.

+## First thing you need to do
+1. Uninstall all Python's related program such as PyCharm, Anaconda, and Python.
+There is a possibility that you have a Python program that resides outside the Anaconda and Miniconda.

+2. To remove them, you can uninstall in "Add or Remove Program" menu.

+3. Please follow carefully all the steps.
+Most of the students missed the step and made many typos in entering the commands.

 ## Python + VSCode + Jupyter Noteboook installation

 ### VSCode